hemanth8705/online_annavaram/docs/api-endpoints.md

-﻿# API Endpoints - Online Annavaram
+# API Endpoints - Online Annavaram

 Base URL: `/api`

-Authentication: send header `x-user-id` with a valid MongoDB ObjectId referencing a `User` document.
-Admin-only routes additionally require that user to have `role: "admin"`.
+Authentication: send `Authorization: Bearer <accessToken>` on protected endpoints.
+Access tokens are issued by `/auth/login` and refreshed with `/auth/refresh`.
+Refresh tokens are stored as HttpOnly cookies and rotated automatically.
+Admin-only routes additionally require the authenticated user to have `role: "admin"`.

 Standard Error Shape:
 ```json